tsubasakong/mcp-hfspace/README.md

 ### Claude Desktop

 - Claude Desktop 0.75 doesn't seem to respond to errors from the MCP Server, timing out instead.
 For persistent issues, use the MCP Inspector to get a better look at diagnosing what's going wrong.
-If something suddenly stops working, it's probably a quota issue.
+If something suddenly stops working, it's probably due to exhausting your HuggingFace ZeroGPU quota - try again after a short period, or set up your own Space for hosting.
-- Claude Desktop seems to use a hard timeout value of 60s, and doesn't seem to use Progress Notifications to manage UX alive.
+- Claude Desktop seems to use a hard timeout value of 60s, and doesn't appear  to use Progress Notifications to manage UX or keep-alive.
 If you are using ZeroGPU spaces, large/heavy jobs may timeout.
-Check the WORK_DIR for results though; the MCP Server will still capture the result.
+Check the WORK_DIR for results though; the MCP Server will still capture and save the result if it was produced.
 - Claude Desktops reporting of Server Status, logging etc. isn't great - use [@modelcontextprotocol/inspector](https://github.com/modelcontextprotocol/inspector) to help diagnose issues.

 ### HuggingFace Spaces

 - If ZeroGPU quotas or queues are too long, try duplicating the space.
-If your job takes less than sixty seconds, you can usually change the decorate `@spaces.GPU(duration=20)` in `app.py` to request less quota when running the job.
+If your job takes less than sixty seconds, you can usually change the function decorator `@spaces.GPU(duration=20)` in `app.py` to request less quota when running the job.
 - If you have a HuggingFace Pro account, please note that The Gradio API does not your additional quote for ZeroGPU jobs - you will need to set an `X-IP-Token` header to achieve that.
 - If you have a private space, and dedicated hardware your HF_TOKEN will give you direct access to that - no quota's apply.
 I recommend this if you are using for any kind of Production task.